lf-edge/ekuiper/docker/README.md

 # More

-If you'd like to know more about the project, please refer to [doc home](https://github.com/emqx/kuiper/blob/master/docs/en_US/README.md).
+If you'd like to know more about the project, please refer to [Github project](https://github.com/emqx/kuiper/blob/master/docs/en_US/README.md).